Updated: 3 days ago

 Andriot’s Paint and Flooring is a single-store paint, flooring and window treatments dealer who also sells THE Big Green Egg, just for fun.
 For paint, Andriot’s stocks Benjamin Moore, California, Insl-X and Richard’s.
 Founded in 1946 by BJ’s grandfather, BJ took over the helm of Andriot’s from his father Bob in 2005.
 BJ is a member of the AllPro buying group; The member-owned cooperative of paint dealers which played a crucial role in my success as a dealer.

-Todd Zigelbaum’s store, Town Line Paint in Malden, Massachusetts, is also multi-generational: started by Todd’s grandmother Esther as a wallpaper boutique in 1965!
-Todd and his brother Gary added paint in 1983 and now Town Line sells them all: Benjamin Moore, PPG, C2, Cabot’s, Fine Paints of Europe, ReColor for recycled paints plus wallpaper and window treatments.
+Like Andriot's and Columbia, Todd Zigelbaum’s Town Line Paint is multi-generational; the business started by Todd’s grandmother Esther as a wallpaper boutique in 1965!
+Todd and his brother Gary added paint in 1983 and now Town Line stocks them all: Benjamin Moore, PPG, C2, Cabot’s, Fine Paints of Europe, ReColor for recycled paints plus wallpaper and window treatments.